Find the answers you’ve been looking for

 Do you need a follow focus system to use an LDT?

 To get three axes of information a follow focus system is required.
 The LDT-E1 can collect one axis of lens data when connected to any LDT.
 Also, if using a smart lens with a port, data can be passed straight into the LDT-R2 and LDT-V1.

-What SD Card do you recommend for the R2/V1?
+What SD Card do you recommend for the R series and V series

 For best performance DCS recommends any Class 10 MicroSD card.
 16gb will be enough capacity for a day’s worth of recording.